Solar-network/docs/docs/guidebook/contribution-guidelines/writing-documentation.md

 ::: tab swift

 Apple's official language.
-Currently not used in the Swipechain mobile wallet.
+Currently not used in the Solar mobile wallet.

 :::